-Initial tests reveal the high loads involved in actual use and some weaknesses that have already been addressed.
+Initial tests reveal the high loads that actual use entails and some weaknesses that have already been addressed.
 The team has already manufactured the new versions and others are in preparation for further functional testing.
 The team says there's enough detailed information on their website for other teams to work in parallel with them, and they've also included links to other teams who are working on similar design efforts.

 A prototype in just 7 days

 In less than a week the team went from empty benches to the first realistic tests of a prototype of the low cost respirator.
-A team member states that in less than a week they have been working, motivated by the reports of doctors who already had to ration their respirators and the intense attention that the group has brought to this project, and have already generated "multiple theses" on the Research.
+A team member says that in less than a week they have been working, motivated by reports of doctors who already had to ration their respirators and the intense attention the group has brought to this project, and have already generated "multiple theses" on the Research.

 The interdisciplinary nature of the group was crucial, says one team member.
 “The most exciting times are when we have a design engineer sitting next to a control engineer, sitting next to the fabrication expert, with an anesthetist on WebEx.
 All documents and spreadsheets in parallel.
 We're discussing the ins and outs of everything from ways to track patient vital signs data to the best sources for small electric motors. "

 The intensity of the work, with people putting in very long hours every day, was tiring.
 But it didn't dampen their enthusiasm.

 "We all work together, and ultimately the goal is to help people, because people's lives are understandably in the balance", one of the researchers said.